What is lasting power of attorney?

-Power of attorney grants a person the authority to manage the finances of someone who becomes incapacitated or is just temporarily unable to look after their affairs, such as if they go into hospital.
-It sounds straightforward, right?
+An LPA grants a person the authority to manage the finances of someone who becomes incapacitated or is just temporarily unable to look after their affairs, such as if they go into hospital or a care home.

 Dealing with financial providers as an attorney

 What would you expect the bank cashier to do if someone walked into your bank branch with a photocopied document, giving them the right to take cash from your account?
 The cashier should politely dismiss the request.

 It’s for this reason that an attorney must present a certified copy of the LPA, which will cost anywhere between £10 and £35.
 Incidentally, you can claim this expense to the donor.

 You should send certified copies of your power of attorney to each of the financial institutions the donor has dealings with.
 These will include any bank they have a current or savings account with, their landlord or mortgage provider, general or life insurer and investment portfolio managers.